 The worst thing about being impatient is that it brings us stress.

 We’re always short-tempered, antsy, and demanding.
 It seems as though the world will end if we don’t get our way right here, right now.

-But, when we choose patience, we also choose peace.
+But, when we choose patience, we also choose inner peace.
 We let go of the things that don’t serve us.
 We trust our own pace.
 And, we let the universe run its course.
-Patience teaches us to pause and to surrender.
+Patience teaches us to pause and surrender.

 And, in a society where everything seems to be rushed, we can all use the time to just accept the present moment as it is and just breathe.